Funafuti, Tuvalu: What to pack, what to wear, and when to go [2023]

 • Voltage adapter

-A plug adapter that supports outlet types I. Take care to pick the correct kind.
-Many adapters available are just plug changers and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types I. Check that you choose the correct kind.
+Many adapters currently being sold are simply plugs and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be appropriate for most places.

 What to wear/what to pack: